Koenkk/zigbee2mqtt.io/docs/guide/getting-started/README.md

 usb 3-1: ch341-uart converter now attached to ttyUSB0
 ```

-As we can see our adapter was bound to `ttyUSB`.
+As we can see the adapter was indentified and mounted on `ttyUSB0`.

 ```bash
 $ ls -l /dev/ttyUSB0